 It’s the fastest way to implement a conversational solution and create value for your employee and your customers.
 If you didn’t think of using FAQ chatbots before, this is the best place to start and experiment with a platform.

 It’s easy to set up, doesn’t require any integration and allows you to test the natural language understanding (NLU) of the platform.
 Not all NLUs are created equal and it’s worth testing it before investing too much time.

-The scope of your conversational assistant will be determined by your goals and your audience.
+The scope of your FAQ chatbot will be determined by your goals and your audience.
 These two elements should remain top of mind while you build your chatbot because they will impact the way you structure it and where you are going to deploy it.

-It’s the first step of almost everything in communication, your understanding of the audience can, and will make or break the project.
+It’s the first step of almost everything in communication, your understanding of the audience can, and will make or break the FAQ chatbot.

-Now that you know your audience, you should know what they need from a chatbot to find it helpful.
+Now that you know your audience, you should know what they need from a FAQ chatbot to find it helpful.
 Focus on one single goal.
 Be careful here because it’s a common pitfall.
-Scoping too broad can make it difficult to create value.
+Scoping too broad can make your FAQ chatbot difficult to create value.

 It can be to help your employee with human resources-related questions or maybe you want to help them with something more specific like employee benefits.